 And burn the long-liv’d Phoenix in her blood;

-In the fourth line she adds another wild choice “Time” could make.
+In the fourth line, she adds another wild choice “Time” could make.
 She could kill the “long-lived phoenix” in its own “blood.”
-This is a particular interesting example considering the mythical backstory of the Phoenix and its ability to live, die and be reborn.
-“Time” could do away with this power forever, if she wanted, and it would be okay with the speaker.
+This is a particularly interesting example considering the mythical backstory of the Phoenix and its ability to live, die and be reborn.
+“Time” could do away with this power forever if she wanted, and it would be okay with the speaker.